 - EarlyBird– Implementing early intervention strategies for a child not yet attending school

 EarlyBird is an early intervention programme for parents/whānau/ caregivers, which is specific to the needs of children on the Autism Spectrum.
 The three-month programme combines group training sessions with individual home visits.
 Video feedback is used to help participants apply what they learn.
-Currently, this programme is offered free at Auckland and Wellington only.
+Currently, this programme is offered free at West Auckland residents.
 Autism NZ cover all costs for this programme.

 The EarlyBird Programme will help participants to: